s0net/c-js/README.md

 ## Notes:
 - If you don't have `npx` installed please install it to use this tool
-- This will also watch for editings in that file in the background
+- The npx command will also watch for editings in that file in the background and `re-complie` it
 - After you run the command please edit the file so that it will start the compiler

 ## Guide: